smartprocure/obj-walker/README.md

 Custom traversal functions are supported.
-This allows you to walk tree-like structures, such as JSON schema, in a more efficient and logical way. `map` does not work particularly well for this use case since the path to set values may be incompleted.
+This allows you to walk tree-like structures, such as JSON schema, in a more efficient and logical way. `map` does not work particularly well for this use case since the path to set values may be incomplete.
 Prefer `walkie` in these scenarios instead.

 ## walker